voipmeister/docs/pages/04.configuration/02.cron/docs.md

 visible: true
 ---

 In order for some phpVMS features to work, a cronjob is required to be setup.
 Some of the features that rely on cronjobs include:

 - Finances
+- Mass Emails
 - vaCentral features
-- Mass Emailing
-- Backups

 ### Setup